kod-rs/beyond/docs/dev/backend/view/building.rst

 .. include:: ../../../../schemas/internal_api/buildings_by_user_id_request.yaml
     :literal:

+The message sent to Beyond is similar to the received request message.
+The difference being the fact that the message being sent to Beyond has a signature field.
+The request schema, although not validated on the sender (FlexOpt) side is as follows:

+.. include:: ../../../../schemas/backend_requests/buildings_by_user_id_request.yaml
+    :literal:

 As can be seen from the schema, the expected message type **must** be *buildings_by_user_id_request*.
 As stated, the response can either contain the needed building information or an error message.
 Although the generated